imitelis/Full_Stack_Open_Exercises/part08/README.md

 ### 8.14: Database, part 2

-Complete the program so that all queries (to get allBooks working with the parameter author and bookCount field of an author object is not required) and mutations work.
+Complete the program so that all queries (to get `allBooks` working with the parameter `author` and `bookCount` field of an author object is not required) and mutations work.

-Regarding the genre parameter of the all books query, the situation is a bit more challenging.
+Regarding the <em>genre</em> parameter of the all books query, the situation is a bit more challenging.
 The solution is simple, but finding it can be a headache.
-You might benefit from this.
+You might benefit from [this](https://www.mongodb.com/docs/manual/tutorial/query-array-of-documents/).

 ### 8.15: Database, part 3

 Complete the program so that database validation errors (e.g. book title or author name being too short) are handled sensibly.
-This means that they cause GraphQLError with a suitable error message to be thrown.
+This means that they cause [GraphQLError](https://www.apollographql.com/docs/apollo-server/data/errors/#custom-errors) with a suitable error message to be thrown.

 ### 8.16: user and logging in